Evaluating Local Explanations using White-box Models: Local model-agnostic explanations and functionally-grounded evaluation

-Local additive model-agnostic explanation techniques are a category of explanations in which the black-box model's predicted probability of a single instance for a given class is decomposed into an additive sum of importance scores for all features.
-Local Interpretable Model-agnostic Explanations (LIME) (\citet{ribeiro2016should}) and SHapley Additive exPlanations (SHAP) (\citet{lundberg2017unified}) are examples of widely used techniques to obtain additive explanations.
-Local Permutation Importance (LPI) defines the importance score to be the decrease in black-box score when a single feature value is randomly shuffled (\cite{casalicchio2018visualizing}).
+Local additive model-agnostic explanation techniques decompose the predicted probability of a black-box model into an additive sum of feature importance scores of a single instance \citep{lundberg2017unified}.
+Throughout this paper, the notion of local additive explanations and local additive model-agnostic explanations are used interchangeably.
+LIME and SHAP are examples of widely used techniques to obtain additive explanations.
+The explanations of LIME and SHAP consist of the weights of a local linear model that is trained to imitate the decision boundary of the black-box model for a given instance.
+In contrast, LPI defines the importance of a feature to be the average decrease in the prediction score when this feature value is randomly replaced by a different value \citep{casalicchio2018visualizing}.
+It is important to acknowledge that the feature importance scores of non-additive explanation techniques such as LPI have a different interpretation compared to additive explanation techniques.